-- 1.1 The ASCII label (i.e., the label as transmitted on the wire) must be valid as specified in technical standards Domain Names: Implementation and Specification (RFC 1035), and Clarifications to the DNS Specification (RFC 2181).
-This includes the following: - 1.1.1 The label must have no more than 63 characters. - 1.1.2 Upper and lower case characters are treated as identical. - 1.2 The ASCII label must be a valid host name, as specified in the technical standards DOD Internet Host Table Specification (RFC 952), Requirements for Internet Hosts - Application and Support (RFC 1123), and Application Techniques for Checking and Transformation of Names (RFC 3696).
-This includes the following: - 1.2.1 The label must consist entirely of letters, digits and hyphens. - 1.2.2 The label must not start or end with a hyphen. - 1.3 There must be no possibility for confusing an ASCII label for an IP address or other numerical identifier by application software.
-For example, representations such as "255", "o377" (255 in octal) or "0xff" (255 in hexadecimal) as the top-level domain can be interpreted as IP addresses.
-As such, labels: - 1.3.1 Must not be wholly comprised of digits between "0" and "9." - 1.3.2 Must not commence with "0x" or "x," and have the remainder of the label wholly comprised of hexadecimal digits, "0" to "9" and "a" through "f."

-- 1.3.3 Must not commence with "0o" or "o," and have the remainder of the label wholly comprised of digits between "0" and "7." - 1.4 The ASCII label may only include hyphens in the third and fourth position if it represents a valid internationalized domain name in its A-label form (ASCII encoding as described in Part II). - 1.5 The presentation format of the domain (i.e., either the label for ASCII domains, or the U-label for internationalized domain names) must not begin or end with a digit.2
+- 1.1.2 Upper and lower case characters are treated as identical. - 1.2 The ASCII label must be a valid host name, as specified in the technical standards DOD Internet Host Table Specification (RFC 952), Requirements for Internet Hosts Application and Support (RFC 1123), and Application Techniques for Checking and Transformation of Names (RFC 3696), Internationalized Domain Names in Applications (IDNA) (RFCs 5890-5894) and any updates thereto.
+This includes the following: - 1.2.1 The ASCII label must consist entirely of letters (alphabetic characters a-z), or, digits and hyphens. - 1.2.2 The label must be a valid IDNA A-label (further restricted as describeddefined in Part II below).
+The label must not start or end with a hyphen. - 1.3 There must be no possibility for confusing an ASCII label for an IP address or other numerical identifier by application software.
+For example, representations such as "255", "0377" (255 in octal) or "0xff" (255 in hexadecimal) as the top level domain can be interpreted as IP addresses.
+As such, labels: - 1.3.1 Must not be wholly comprised of digits between "0" and "9." - 1.3.2 Must not commence with "0x" or "x," and have the remainder of the label wholly comprised of hexadecimal digits, "0" to "9" and "a" through "f." - 1.3.31.2.3 Must not commence with "00" or "0," and have the remainder of the label wholly comprised of digits between "0" and "7." - 1.4 The ASCII label may only include hyphens in the third and fourth position if it represents a valid internationalized domain name in its A label form (ASCII encoding as described in Part II). - 1.51.4 The presentation format of the domain (i.e., either the label for ASCII domains, or the U-label for internationalized domain names) must not begin or end with a digit.5